codewithkyle/lumberjack/README.md

 Within the cURL request the URL will need to be replaced with the URL of your Lumberjack server.

-The `Lumberjack-App` header will need to be chagned to the name of the application that is creating the logs.
+The `Lumberjack-App` header will need to be changed to the name of the application that is creating the logs.

-The `Lumberjack-Env` header will need to be changed based on what environment your application is running in.
+The `Lumberjack-Env` header will need to be updated to the environment your application is running in.
+It can be any string value and will be used for filtering logs within the admin web portal.

 > We recommend configuring the log shipping command as a cron job to automatically ship new logs at 5 minute intervals.